 6. Where and when will we be meeting for group runs together?

 We will be meeting early every Saturday morning (see schedule), for a group long run.
 Courses will vary (we have 7 different locations) and all are scenic and relatively auto-free.
-Water and Gatorade will be available along these marked courses.
+Water and Gatorade will be available.
 For those, who Coach Mark writes “speedwork” into your program, we will also be meeting on Wednesday mornings at 5:30 am at the UVa track.

 7. Why is the two-mile time trial required?